ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/event_subscriptions.md

 * `subscriptionElementAddr` is an object of `ScAddr` of sc-element that need to be listened for a specified sc-event;
 * `delegateFunc` is a delegate to a callback function, that will be called on each event emit (`void delegateFunc(ScElementaryEvent const &)`).

 All these constructors are private, you can't call these.
-We provide more safe API to create subscription.
-Use [**C++ Agent Context API**](agent_context.md) to create sc-event subscriptions.
+We provide more safe API to generate subscription.
+Use [**C++ Agent Context API**](agent_context.md) to generate sc-event subscriptions.

 All sc-event classes are in core keynodes: